MatsCornegoor/sift-recipe-keeper/BUILD.md

 This will generate an APK file that can be distributed through F-Droid.
 The APK will be located at `android/app/build/outputs/apk/release/app-release.apk`.

 ## Dependencies

 All dependencies are open source and F-Droid compliant:

 - React Native (Apache 2.0)
 - All other dependencies are MIT/Apache 2.0 licensed

-## Notes for F-Droid Maintainers
+## Notes

 - The app is a standard React Native project.
-- Development dependencies are properly separated.
-- Production builds exclude development tools.
-- The app is fully open source with MIT license.
 - Build process uses Gradle.